Effective Ways to Boost Platelet Count in Dengue Naturally

-Dengue fever can cause a drop in platelet count, which can lead to complications.
-Here are some effective and natural ways to help increase platelet count during Dengue:
+Here are some practical and natural ways to increase platelet count in Dengue:

 Papaya leaf extract is an organic remedy that may help boost platelet count.
 It contains enzymes that can help increase platelet production.
 To make it, wash fresh papaya leaves thoroughly, crush them, and squeeze the juice.
 Consume the juice twice daily.